Ekultek/Zeus-Scanner/README.md

 ### Requirements

-There are a few requirements for this:
+There are some requirements for this to be run successfully.

+ - You may need to run `sudo apt-get install libxml2-dev libxslt1-dev python-dev`
  - Firefox web browser is required as of now, I will be adding the functionality of most web browsers.
  - If you want to run sqlmap through the URL's you will need sqlmap somewhere on your system.
  - If you want to run a port scan using nmap on the URL's IP addresses.
 You will need nmap on your system.